sadikay/TcValidator/README.md

 ## TcValidator

 Ruby library to validate Turkis Repuplic ID (TC Kimlik NO).
-TcValidator can validate TC ID from fromal webiste [tckimlik.nvi.gov.tr](https://tckimlik.nvi.gov.tr).
+TcValidator can validate TC ID from formal webiste [tckimlik.nvi.gov.tr](https://tckimlik.nvi.gov.tr).

 It needs Turkis Repuplic ID (TC Kimlik No), firstname, lastname and birth year to try the validation.

 TcValidator also using [Savon](https://github.com/savonrb/savon) gem as runtime dependency